-Use This Formula to Make The Best Pasta Salads Ever
+Use This Easy Formula to Make the Best Pasta Salad Every Time

-Making a rave-worthy pasta salad requires a bit more than just tossing pasta and add-ins into a bowl and hoping for the best.
-We've figured out just the right ratio of ingredients you need to produce irresistible pasta salads that will have people begging you for your secret recipe.
+Making a rave-worthy pasta salad requires a bit more than just tossing pasta and add-ins into a bowl, drowning them in dressing, and hoping for the best.
+We've figured out just the right balance of ingredients you need to produce irresistible pasta salad that will have people begging you for your secret recipe.

 5 Steps to Perfect Pasta Salad

-The proportions given make enough to serve as a side dish to 12 to 16 people.
+This makes enough pasta salad to serve as a main dish for 6 to 8 people or a side dish to 12 to 16 people.